StatsRhian/StatsRhian/README.md

 ## Hi I'm Rhian 👋

-I’m a data science leader, statistical consultant and #RStats expert, based in the U.K. I’m passionate about using statistics to help people make data driven decisions.
+I’m a data science leader, statistical consultant and #RStats developer, based in the U.K. I’m passionate about using statistics to help people make data driven decisions.

 - 🧮 I'm a **data scientist** at [The Strategy Unit](https://www.strategyunitwm.nhs.uk/), improving the robustness and transparency of analytic work within the NHS.
 I build open-source Reproducible Analytical Pipelines and provide public health analysts with the tools, skills, and confidence to develop their own reproducible analyses.